TheInsomniac/fnj-gallery/README.md

 ###Installation:
     git clone git://github.com/manxam/fnj-gallery.git

-#####For Version 1 stable which uses node, express, and jQuery and no templating engine:
-    git checkout version_1

-#####All:
     npm install

 ###Configuration:
 edit config.json to suit your needs.
 (You can skip the oauth parts at this time)

-If '"debug": true' then json files will be written for the data received from Flickr for inspection purposes.
+If '"node_env": "development"' then json files will be written for the data received from Flickr for inspection purposes.
+Else, set to "production" to disable this behavior.

 If '"runServer": false' as well then the webserver will not start either.
 The data will be written and then the app will exit.

 If your photos are arranged in sets this will produce a "flat" gallery where